dstanich/intro-to-angular-presentation/README.md

 ## Overview
 Introduction to basic concepts of Angular (2+).
 Covers mostly `angular-cli` and components with a small example of services and http requests.
 Slides available at: [https://dstanich.github.io/intro-to-angular-presentation/](https://dstanich.github.io/intro-to-angular-presentation/).

+Each branch starts with a base set of files which contains a `README.md` file that describes the steps needed to accomplish the goal for that branch.
+To see expected output, you can view the `master`'s `README.md` and view the StackBlitz link.

 ## Materials
 All code is available in this repository in branches.